Popular San Benedicto liveaboards Explore all liveaboards

 San Benedicto, and the rest of the Revillagigedo Archipelago, is a year-round dive area, but each season brings its own gems.
 Due to its remote location, this area is best reached by a liveaboard cruise.
 The calmest seas are from November to May with the waters being around 28 degrees Celsius (82 degrees Fahrenheit) in November, 21 degrees Celsius (69 degrees Fahrenheit) in February and back up to 25 degrees Celsius (68 degrees Fahrenheit) in May.
 These winter months also bring with them the main spectacles; the many pelagic species which migrate through here but also the permanent residents of this area which are the Giant Pacific Manta Rays and many species of sharks.
 The visibility here depends solely on the plankton in the water which depends on the moon, but in general, the visibility varies from 15 - 50m (49 - 164ft).

 San Benedicto is an open water dive area and so has more advanced diving areas.
 Sometimes there are strong currents and big waves, and most dive spots are quite deep, however, each liveaboard which visits this area has their own minimum dive experience level, most expect divers to have Advanced Open water with at least 50 logged dives, but there are a few which only need you to have your Open Water and no minimum logged dives.
 Please keep this in mind.

 What You Can See

-This archipelago of islands are part of a protected biosphere reserve and many conservation organisations are working around here to preserve the unique wildlife which inhabit and pass here.
-Socorro diving area is not a coral reef, so do not expect bright colours everywhere, but once you spot the spectacular marine wildlife you won't be able to focus on much else anyways!
+This archipelago of islands is part of a protected biosphere reserve and many conservation organizations are working around here to preserve the unique wildlife which inhabits and pass here.
+Socorro diving area is not a coral reef, so do not expect bright colors everywhere, but once you spot the spectacular marine wildlife you won't be able to focus on much else anyways!

 Getting To San Benedicto